RFC1920/Telekinesis/README.md

 - Bombardir, the original author of this plugin
 - Fujikura, for the active item removal code
-- redBDGR, long-time maintainr of this plugin
+- redBDGR, long-time maintainer of this plugin